All posts

 Total$1,100-$3,000/year

-This is the ongoing cost after formation.
+That is the ongoing cost after formation.
 Year 1 adds $297-$500 for the formation service.
-A UK Ltd, by comparison, costs approximately $500-$1,500/year in total compliance.
+A UK Ltd, by comparison, runs roughly $500-$1,500/year.

 Can I avoid the HMRC classification issue by electing C-Corp status?